Get your home holiday-ready 🎄 SEE ALL IDEAS

 Before purchasing a septic tank treatment, be sure you know the size of your septic tank.
 If you purchase a treatment intended for a 1,500-gallon tank but your tank is only 500 gallons, the treatment may overpower the bacterial ecosystem and alter the enzyme balance too much.

-Inversely, if the treatment you purchase is not strong enough, it will be ineffective at helping to maintain the health of the septic tank.
+Inversely, if the treatment you purchase is not strong enough, it will be ineffective at maintaining the health of the septic tank.
 To avoid this issue, know your septic tank size in gallons and refer to this number when looking at treatment options.

 Format